fresho-dev/mancha/README.md

 When accessing variables, `mancha` searches the current renderer first, then the parent, the parent's parent, and so forth until the root renderer is reached.
-If the requested variable is not found in the current renderer or any of the ancestor renderers, then `null` is returned:
+If the requested variable is not found in the current renderer or any of the ancestor renderers, then `undefined` is returned:

 ```html
 <body :data="{ name: 'stranger' }">